mukulaggy/doc/doc.md

 #### 📌 Functionality:

-- Automatically scrolls and zooms the right pane (scan view) to the selected feature’s position.
 - Helps quickly correlate feature data with its visual representation in the scan.

 📷 *Screenshot – Double Click to Navigate*